Private, In-Home Tutoring in Northwood, Ohio

-SchoolTutoring Academy’s tutoring programs for Northwood students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Northwood, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Northwood’s K-12 students attend classes in the Northwood Local School District.
 The mission of the district is to provide an education that is relevant to the needs of living and working in the 21st century.
 To facilitate this end, Northwood Local Schools has developed learning environments that are safe, supporting, and which facilitate each child’s interest in education.
 Each school building is student-centered, with a variety of classroom-based and extracurricular activities offered in order to facilitate learning in multiple settings.
 While a comprehensive educational experience is delivered, the district focuses specifically on literacy, respect for diversity, problem-solving skills, and individual responsibility.